Can you just do it?

 #2: It’s easier than you think

-If you try to carefully plan something in your mind, you will most likely over-complicate things and over-estimate the level of difficulty.
+If you try to carefully plan something in your mind, you will most likely over-complicate things and over-estimate the level of difficulty involved.
 Keep things simple.
 Do it now and you won’t have to overcome indecisiveness or resistance like you would days from now.

 #3: Feel good about yourself